Help Your Babysitter Prepare for Anything

 can get a sense of how the teenager handles responsibility.

-Finally, make certain the sitter is clear on your "house rules" regarding what can
+Finally, make certain the sitter is clear on your "house rules" about what can be

 outside.
-Taking the time to find the right sitter will allow you to enjoy your out-of-home
+Taking the time to find the right sitter will let you to enjoy your out-of-home

 activity with minimal worries about your child.

 What to know about preventing SIDS and other sleep-related infant deaths